spilliton/luft-balloon-jquery-testing/README.md

 * Allow for integration type tests that test events across multiple pages in a single test.
 * Support loading pages with HTTP verbs other than GET
 * Integrate with a CI server (yet).
+* Provide a headless testing solution (but it may work with PhantomJS I haven't tried it).

 ## Isn't It Actually Spelled Luftballon?